Kaduvetti Guru: Controversy over death

 In March 2019, Kaduvetti Guru's son, Kanalarasan, his sister and his mother had a press conference.
 The family claimed that Guru's death was not natural; Gurunathan was being held as a circumstantial prisoner and was seen as an obstacle to the growth of Anbumani.
 Guru's mother said her son could have been saved if he had been treated properly.
 The family said that the PMK high command claimed he would die and does not need treatment and said that the family was not permitted to accompany Gurunathan for treatment by the PMK high command and also said that the PMK high command wanted Kaduvetti Gurunathan dead for 30 years.
 They also said that the Vanniyar community would give a befitting reply to PMK.

 His son Kanalarasan claimed that his family has been targeted by thugs after his sister married against the wishes of party founder S Ramadoss.
 He said that his sister was married hastily because a group of people planned to kidnap and rape her and force her to marry a relative of S. Ramadoss.
 He claims that they do not allow them to live peacefully and are attempting to drive them out of their house.
 He also claims that bribe has been offered to the family in order to keep them silent.

 In May 2020, PMK functionaries, attacked the son, son in law and relatives of J Guru with lethal weapons.

 Legacy

 “Maaveeran J Guru Vanniyar Sangam" was formed in February 2019 and said it will oppose Anbumani Ramadoss in the 2019 Lok Sabha elections.
-The blatant sidelining and humiliation and harresment of family members of Guru, who till his demise was the president of the has led to this situation, declared Vengai Ayyanar, the coordinator.
+The blatant sidelining and humiliation and harassment of family members of Guru, who till his demise was the president has led to this situation, declared Vengai Ayyanar, the coordinator.